| Fifth Crusade 1213 - 1221 |

 d'Autpol composed Fortz

-tristors es e salvaj'a retraire for
+tristors es e salvaj'a retraire

-Louis.
+for Louis.
 Raimon

-Gaucelm de Bezers composed
+Gaucelm de Bezers

-Qui vol aver complida amistansa to
+composed Qui vol aver complida

-celebrate the preparations of the Crusade
+preparations of the Crusade in 1268,

-in 1268, but in 1270 he had to compose Ab
+but in 1270 he had to compose Ab

 grans trebalhs et ab grans marrimens